dword-design/nuxt-mail/README.md

 <!-- /BADGES -->

 <!-- DESCRIPTION/ -->
-Adds email sending capability to a Nuxt.js app.
-Adds a server route, an injected variable, and uses nodemailer to send emails.
+Adds email sending capabilities to a Nuxt.js app.
 <!-- /DESCRIPTION -->

-Does not work for static sites (via `nuxt generate`) because the module creates a server route.
+Does not work for static sites (via `nuxt generate`) because emails are sent server-side.

 <!-- INSTALL/ -->
 ## Install